Judy Garland & the Pervasive Stigma of Addiction

 The Pervasive Stigma of Addiction

-Of course, Judy’s all suffering handler drags her off the floor, zips her into a sequined gown and after a breakneck ride through London streets, shoves her onto the stage.
-Sometimes Judy performs like the superstar she is.
-But mostly, she’s inebriated and pelted with dinner rolls from the disappointed crowd.
+Of course, in Judy, her all-suffering handler drags her off the floor, zips her into a sequined gown, and, after a breakneck ride through London streets, shoves her onto the stage.
+Sometimes, Judy performs like the superstar she is.
+But mostly, she’s inebriated and pelted with dinner rolls from disappointed crowds who have come to hear her famous voice.
 The movie makes it clear this is Judy Garland’s last chance.
 She’s out of money.
-Her children, who she’s been dragging onto stage at various dive lounges, live with the ex-husband.
+Her children, who she’s been dragging onto the stage at various dive lounges, live with the ex-husband.
 And she’s trying to make a go of another flagging romantic relationship, working against a reputation for being impossible to deal with – a lush.
 It is also clear that Judy is not going to make it happen.
 She is just too vulnerable and too angry.

 I corrected my Judy-get-it-together thoughts pretty quickly.
-I am a person in long-term recovery after all, and I work at an addiction treatment center.
+I am a person in long-term recovery, after all, and I work at Sanford Behavioral Health.
 Judy Garland was struggling with a chronic brain disease.
 She also ticked every box in the Adverse Childhood Experiences (ACEs) scale.

-Whether the movie was absolutely accurate or not, it has gotten people talking about Judy Garland’s substance use disorder (SUD).
-The movie also lays bare her adverse childhood experiences.
-While in her early teens, Judy was forced into drug use.
-She was prescribed amphetamine-based diet pills to control her weight and maintain a brutal movie making schedule.
-And she was simultaneously monitored, verbally abused and left vulnerable by the MGM/Louis B. Mayer machine.
+Whether the movie was accurate or not, it has gotten people talking about Judy Garland’s substance use disorder (SUD).
+So has the more recent movie, Wicked!
+The film Judy also lays bare her adverse childhood experiences.
+While in her early teens, Judy was a drug user.
+Her handlers prescribed amphetamine-based diet pills to control her weight and maintain a brutal movie-making schedule.
+She was simultaneously monitored, verbally abused, and left vulnerable by the MGM/Louis B. Mayer machine.

 The destructive pattern of drugs and alcohol also plagued Judy Garland’s adult life.
 And her substance use disorder culminated in her death at 47 from an accidental overdose.
 What a waste.
-On a recent UK’s This Morning, Judy’s daughter, Lorna Luft (who has not seen the movie), said she believed her mother “would have lived much longer if it had not been for the stigma surrounding addiction in the 1960s.”
-Which made me think of my reaction to Judy’s spiral in the movie – not the most sensitive.
-And whether stigma, even in 2019, is still a pervasive detriment to recognizing and recovering from the behaviors born of substance use disorders.
+On an episode of UK’s This Morning, Judy’s daughter, Lorna Luft (who has not seen the movie), said she believed her mother “would have lived much longer if it had not been for the stigma surrounding addiction in the 1960s.”ย Luft’s comment made me think of my insensitive reaction to Judy’s spiral in the movie.
+It also made me think about whether stigma, even in 2025, is still a pervasive detriment to recognizing and recovering from the behaviors born of substance use disorders.

 Judy Garland stigma and over the rainbow